ranparam01/k8s-work/elk/k8s_cluster_logging for PX.md

 Fluentd is a log collector which enables you to log everything in a unified manner.
 Fluentd uses JSON as the log collection format.

 ### Install fluentd on your kubernetes cluster.
-fluentd runs as a deamonset on the kubernetes cluster thus allows it to collect logs from all the pods placed on each node.
+fluentd runs as a deamonset on the kubernetes cluster thus allows it to collect logs from all the PX pods placed on each node.
-If the need is to just view PX Logs, please comment out the line `@include kubernetes.conf` from the `configmap` spec below.
+If the need is to also enable the entire kubernetes cluster level logging, then please add `@include kubernetes.conf` and add a relevant `match` directive in the `ConfigMap`

 Create a file named ```fluentd-spec.yaml``` and apply the configuration using `kubectl`
 ```